awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 **`Endpoint`**
 Optional
-Domain\-specific endpoint used to submit index, search, and data upload requests to an Amazon ES domain\.
+Domain\-specific endpoint used to submit index, search, and data upload requests to an Elasticsearch domain\.
 The endpoint is a service URL\.
 **Type:** String

 **`Endpoints`**
 Optional
-The key\-value pair that exists if the Amazon ES domain uses VPC endpoints\.
+The key\-value pair that exists if the Elasticsearch domain uses VPC endpoints\.
 **Type:** Map of key\-value pairs
 **Example**